OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 doesn't affect assembly, but a few enhancements to the rest of the system to support it might be interesting:

 For the conflict service, I wrote a Nexson loader.
-It's a bit awkward
-- e.g. it might benefit from having some wrapper classes, but currently just passed around JSON blobs directly.
+It's a bit awkward, e.g. it might benefit from having some wrapper classes, but currently just passed around JSON blobs directly.

 The Nexson parser has to pay attention to the forwarding pointers from